 Progression-free survival (PFS)

-Defined as the time from the first dose of study treatment until investigator-assessed radiographical PD per RECIST v1.1 or death of any cause, whichever occurs first.
+Defined as the time from the randomization date for randomized phase or the first dose of study treatment for non-randomized phase until investigator-assessed radiographical PD per RECIST v1.1 or death of any cause, whichever occurs first.

 Time frame: Up to approximately 3 years